 Evolving from VPN Access to Secure Vendor Access

 A widespread problem with vendor access today is that vendors will commonly have Active Directory credentials, and a VPN-enabling them, to log in to your network at any time and to stay connected as long as they like.
 This type of access creates a broad and persistent risk surface.
 However, with BeyondTrust's Privileged Remote Access, third-parties do not have the physical foothold in your network as they do with a VPN.
-BeyondTrust allows you to extend network access to vendors—without a VPN.
+BeyondTrust allows you to extend secure, VPN-less network access to vendors.
 And, this access can be tightly controlled, monitored, and audited.

 Thousands of organizations will experience a data breach at the hands of a third-party vendor this year.
 Don’t let it be you!

 Here are 4 ways privileged access tools can protect your organization from a third-party security breach:

 - Control the access: Enforce a policy of least privilege by giving users just the right level of access needed for their roles.
 Also ensure individual accountability for shared accounts by leveraging an enterprise-class privileged access management (PAM) product.
 PAM solutions will allow you to define what endpoints users can access, schedule when they can access them, and allow list / block list applications for a comprehensive approach to privileged access.
 A PAM solution will also enable you to control and monitor sessions via a secure agent, or using standard protocols for RDP, VNC, Web, and SSH connections.

 - Track the access: Set authorization and notification preferences so you will be alerted when a vendor is accessing your network/systems.
 Administrators should have the ability to use their mobile devices to approve requests and monitor access usage from anywhere.